 Cameron was pastor of Baptist churches at Muskogee (Central Church), Guthrie, Claremore, Checotah, Okmulgee, Henryetta and Tahlequah.

 In school circles, Cameron was known as the "father of education in Oklahoma."
-In 1907, he was elected Superintendent of Public Instruction for the State of Public Instruction for the state of Oklahoma, becoming the first person to hold that office after statehood.
+In 1907, he was elected Oklahoma’s Superintendent of Public Instruction, becoming the first person to hold that office after statehood.

 During his administration, the Oklahoma State Legislature created agricultural high schools in each of the six judicial districts.
 When Oklahoma Baptists were searching for a permanent location for OBU, several cities, including Lawton, submitted offers for its location.
 When the Baptists did not accept the Lawton offer, the land was given to the state for the agricultural high school, which was named Cameron State School of Agriculture (now Cameron University) in honor of Rev. E. D. Cameron.